CG4002-Capstone-Project-B8/BleClient/README.md

 # Setup

 ## Beetles BLE Setup
 After uploading the corresponding Arduino code to each Beetle as specified in the README in the `TheBeetles` folder, we need to configure BLE on the Beetles via what is known as AT commands.
 The AT commands allow for the configuration of Beetles to be a _Peripheral_ in the BLE specification, as well as obtaining the Beetles' MAC addresses.
-The following steps detail the steps to correctly set up BLE on the Beetles.
+The following steps detail the setup of BLE on the Beetles.
 1. Open a `.ino` file on Arduino IDE.
 2. Connect the Beetle to the laptop.
 Click on <button>Tools</button>.
 Under _Port_, select the USB port connected to the Beetle (Arduino Uno).
 3. Open the _Serial Monitor_ by clicking on the button at the top right of the IDE.